If you didn’t get your copy of The Telegram or Compass Monday, there could be a very good reason.

-Morgan had about 1,200 copies of The Telegram and over 900 copies of the Carbonear-based TC Media paper The Compass on board.
+Morgan had about 1,200 copies of the Telegram and over 900 copies of the Carbonear-based TC Media paper, The Compass aboard.
 Now, he has to go back out to Goobies to salvage as many papers as he can off the side of the road from Goobies to Long Harbour Road.

 “So I’ve got a wonderful day in front of me thanks to those two little punks.
 And I’ve been on the go since two o’clock this morning,” said Morgan.

 “I’m angry.
 Very angry.
 Look at what it’s caused me now.
 Plus all the customers that are not going to get their copy of The Telegram or The Compass today.
 It affects more than just me having to go clean up this mess.”

 The Telegram distribution department is gathering together as many papers as possible to deliver to subscribers’ homes tomorrow.
 If there are not enough papers to go around, subscribers will receive a credit.